astutespruce/sarp-connectivity/analysis/rank/README.md

-# Southeast Aquatic Barrier Inventory Data Processing - Barrier Prioritization
+# National Aquatic Barrier Inventory & Prioritization Tool Data Processing - Barrier Prioritization

 Once all networks have been generated and merged across regions, barriers can be prioritized using their network connectivity metrics.